-- Ensure the quality and moderate nature guiding qualifications
+Ensure the quality of nature

-- Provide quality assurance and develop qualified nature guide assessors and moderators
+Provide quality assurance and develop qualified nature guide assessors and moderators.

-- Enhance the credibility of field guiding and tracking in southern Africa
+Enhance the credibility of field guiding and tracking in southern Africa.

-- Encourage guides to achieve higher levels of professionalism, and thereby improve the quality of service to, and safety of, both local and international visitors
+Encourage guides to achieve higher levels of professionalism, and thereby improve the quality of service to, and safety of, both local and international visitors.

 The FGASA promise

-FGASA is committed to developing and implementing national qualifications, and promoting the professional development of all guides – including individuals without the resources to qualify as guides, trainers and assessors as part of South Africa’s process of transformation.
+FGASA is committed to developing and implementing national qualifications, and promoting the professional development of all guides – including individuals without the resources to qualify as guides, trainers and assessors, as part of South Africa’s process of transformation.